Model-Based Reinforcement Learning in Discrete-Action Non-Markovian Reward Decision Processes: Abstract

 \section{Abstract}

 Many practical decision-making problems involve tasks whose success depends on the entire system history, rather than on achieving a state with desired properties.
-Markovian Reinforcement Learning (RL) approaches are not suitable for such tasks, while RL with non-Markovian reward decision processes (NMRDPs) enables agents to tackle temporal-dependency tasks.
-This approach has long been known to lack formal guarantees on both (near-)optimality and sample efficiency.
-We contribute to solving both issues with \qrmax, a novel model-based algorithm for discrete NMRDPs that factorizes Markovian transition learning from non-Markovian reward handling via reward machines.
-To the best of our knowledge, this is the first model-based RL algorithm for discrete-action NMRDPs that exploits this factorization to obtain PAC convergence to $\varepsilon$-optimal policies with polynomial sample complexity.
-We then extend \qrmax\ to continuous state spaces with \bqrmax, a SimHash-based discretiser that preserves the same factorized structure and achieves fast and stable learning without manual gridding or function approximation.
-We experimentally compare our method with modern state-of-the-art model-based RL approaches on environments of increasing complexity, showing a significant improvement in sample efficiency and increased robustness in finding optimal policies.
+Markovian Reinforcement Learning (RL) can be inadequate for such tasks, while modeling them as non-Markovian reward decision processes (NMRDPs) enables agents to handle temporal dependencies.
+Existing approaches offer limited formal guarantees on both (near-)optimality and sample efficiency.
+We address both issues with \qrmax, a novel model-based algorithm for NMRDPs with discrete actions that factorizes Markovian transition learning from non-Markovian reward handling via reward machines.
+To our knowledge, this is the first model-based RL algorithm for discrete-action NMRDPs that leverages this factorization to obtain PAC convergence to $\varepsilon$-optimal policies with polynomial sample complexity.
+We then extend \qrmax\ to continuous state spaces with \bqrmax, a SimHash-based discretizer that preserves the same factorized structure and achieves fast and stable learning without manual gridding or function approximation.
+We experimentally compare our method with state-of-the-art model-based RL approaches on environments of increasing complexity, showing substantially improved sample efficiency and greater robustness in finding optimal policies.